bubbakittee/GeomBib/README.md

 For help with this process, please refer to https://help.github.com/articles/using-pull-requests

-If you prefer, you can also just email addtions/modifications to me (bubbakittee) at gmail.
+If you prefer, you can also just email additions/modifications to me (bubbakittee) via my gmail address.
 The email address is obvious, I hope.